NON ACADEMIC HOLIDAY PROGRAMMES

 Award winning holiday programmes endorsed by parents and our students!

-For the older ones, this experiential writing programme will enable them to pick up new phrases that would be used to craft a short composition about “A Learning Experience”.
+For the older ones, this experiential writing programme will enable them to pick up new phrases that can be used to craft a short composition about “My Secret Space”.

 As featured in The Straits Times, 28 Dec 2015